 To determine the monthly cost in each health state, we multiplied the expected resource use by unit costs (Table 11).
-In the healed ulcer health state, we included the costs of compression stockings (if applicable), nursing visits, and physician visits.
-The cost in the recurred ulcer health state was obtained from the Canadian Bandaging Trial.
-In this trial, people with venous leg ulcers were treated over a 12-month period.
+In the healed ulcer health state, we included the costs of compression stockings (if applicable) and visits with health care professionals.
+Several types of health care professional may be involved in the prescribing and fitting of stockings.
+We included the costs of a physician and a nurse but acknowledge that, depending on the health care setting, these costs may vary.
+The cost in the recurred ulcer health state was obtained from the Canadian Bandaging Trial.40 In this trial, people with venous leg ulcers were treated over a 12-month period.
 We included the community care costs and visit costs to outpatient services, family physicians, specialists, and emergency rooms from the trial.
 Finally, in the infected ulcer health state, we included the costs associated with having a recurred ulcer (i.e., recurred ulcer health state) and an infection (i.e., additional physician and antibiotic costs).
 All costs are inflated, where applicable, and reported in 2018 Canadian dollars.